yyong120/Rating_Prediction/README.md

 4. user_attr: user's body shape based on the product each user purchased.
 Small, Large, mapped to 1-2. nan is mapped to 0.
 5. model_attr: product's size based on model image.
 Small or Small&Large, mapped to 1-2. nan is mapped to 0.
 6. category: 'Dresses', 'Outerwear', 'Bottoms', 'Tops', mapped to 1-4. nan is mapped to 0.
 7. brand: brand name.
 Many data doesn't have information for this field.
+31 brands, nan is mapped to 0.
 8. year: 2010-2019, maped to 0-9.
 9. split: \(I guess\) it means splitting the payment into smaller portions.
 0, 1, 2.